StijndeK/N.A.D.ProcederalAudioSystem/README.md

 ## Current status & improvements
 The main goal for this experiment is to research how to improve the audio designing process and encouraging experimentation by removing the obstructions in the workflow.

 As this approach to nonlinear systems design has been tested extensively, the current MVP for this project have been achieved.
 However, the project could be further developed indefenitly.
 The most important features that I'd like to adress in the near future are:
-- [ ] easily being able to adapt every single parameter
+- [ ] easily being able to adapt every single parameter.
+Probably by converting to C++ to use pointers.
 - [ ] (adapative) DSP
 - [ ] generative variations
 - [ ] AI to check if the audio is adapting well